google/badwolf/docs/bql.md

 ```

 The above graph pattern would only match triples with the specified subject,
-predicated, and object.
+predicate, and object.
 A peculiarity of the above pattern is that since
 the predicate is immutable, the above pattern is the equivalent of checking
-if that triple exist on the graph.
+if that triple exists on the graph.
 The equivalent of the above pattern for a
-temporal predicate would look like as:
+temporal predicate would look like the following:

 ```
   /user<Joe> "follows"@[2006-01-02T15:04:05.999999999Z07:00] /user<Mary>
 ```

-The above pattern checks if that triple exist and it is anchored at that
+The above pattern checks if that triple exists and if it is anchored at that
 particular time.
 It is important not to confuse bindings with time ranges
 for temporal predicates.
 A time range is specified as shown below.